It’s the 6-month panic.

 - fatty fish like tuna, halibut, bluefish, sardines, and salmon (cooked and pureed)

-Introducing Baby Foods at 10 Months
+Foods Safe to Introduce at 10 Months

 You can begin to introduce finely grated raw fruits and vegetables as fun new finger snacks at this age.